Chelsipatel/qa-portfolio/README.md

 I'm a **Computer Science graduate** (BSc Hons, 2:1, University of Bedfordshire, 2024) moving into QA.

-In my final year I was **Scrum Master and co-developer on INTERN** — a two-sided mobile internship marketplace built in React Native by a team of five.
-I ran the Agile ceremonies, defined the team roles (including our **QA Lead**), and delivered a live product demo to a panel from **Fiserv**, who said they would invest in it.
+In my final year I was Project Manager on INTERN — a two-sided internship marketplace prototyped in Oracle APEX by a team of five.
+I ran the Agile ceremonies and owned the Gantt schedule, work packages, and the risk and quality plans.I ran the Agile ceremonies, defined the team roles (including our **QA Lead**), and delivered a live product demo to a panel from **Fiserv**, who said they would invest in it.
 Running those sprints taught me how software actually gets built and shipped — and how much easier something is to test when you genuinely understand *why* it exists and who it's for.

-Alongside all four years of study I worked as a **Store Support Manager/Specialist** for Allenday, across M&S, Tesco, Sainsbury's, Waitrose, Asda and The Range.
+Alongside my studies I spent two and a half years as a Store Support Specialist for Allenday, across M&S, Tesco, Sainsbury's, Waitrose, Asda and The Range.
 I trained and supervised store teams, ran seasonal visual merchandising campaigns across multiple sites, and was consistently requested back by name by client stores.